aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/document-builder-overview/using-documentbuilder-to-modify-a-document-easily/_index.md

 ### Moving to a Section

-If you are working with a document that contains numerous sections, you can move to a desired section using DocumentBuilder.MoveToSection.
+If you are working with a document that contains many sections, you can move to a desired section using DocumentBuilder.MoveToSection.
 This method moves the cursor to the beginning of a specified section and accepts the index of the required section.
 When the section index is greater than or equal to 0, it specifies an index from the beginning of the document with 0 being the first section.
 When the section index is less than 0, it specifies an index from the end of the document with -1 being the last section.
-Below example demonstrates how to move a cursor position to the specified section.
+Below example shows how to move a cursor position to the specified section.
 You can download template file of this example from here.

 {{< gist "aspose-com-gists" "518f03cac02abb105e02f55edb7de9f9" "cpp-Programming-Documents-Document-DocumentBuilderMovingCursor-DocumentBuilderMoveToSection.cpp" >}}